sammikinsrox/xCobraRLMC-PlayerGuide/index.md

 > - Pick up loot and money from creatures.
 > - Walk around and look at the builds.
 > - Tame animals.
-> - Buy from players.
+> - Buy from player shops.
+> - Buy claims that are for sale.
+> - Rent claims that are for sale.
 > - Use `/disposal` to throw away stuff you don't want
 > - <span style="color:#00cc66">***Be an kind and amazing person***</span> ❤️